SKashyap/BazelStudy/CrossCompilation.md

 New Bazel : Platforms and toolchains.

 ## Steps involved
 - How do you identify a platform?
 How do you identify a new target platform?
-How do you identify a new host platform?
-Our case is a target platform.
+Is it a new cpu architecture?
+New Os?
+New compiler flags?
-- After identification how to make changes to the way you build it.
+- After identification how to make changes to the way you build it. https://mipsym.github.io/mipsym/CrossCompile.html .
 Is it a new cpu arch? or a new os?
 These are enumerated in platforms.
-- Create a cc_toolchain_suite based on toolchain config and propogate what platforms this toochain suite supports.
-There will be multiple toolchain_suite to support multiple environments.
+- Create a cc_toolchain_config based on toolchain config changes and propogate what platforms this toochain suite supports.
+There will be multiple toolchains to support multiple environments.
-- register different flavors of toolchain suites.
+- register different flavors of toolchains.
-- cc_toolchain becomes the signle rule to access any of the flavors and the correct toolchain is choosen at build time based on passed in information about host and target platform.
+- cc_toolchain becomes the single rule to access any of the flavors and the correct toolchain is choosen at build time based on passed in information about host and target platform.
 - Toolchain per platform?
 For a Mac system building arm-linux build …what will the toolchain be?
 Toolchain can get the
 - exec_compatible_With , target_compatible_with.